Climbing to the Top of the ATLAS 13 TeV data: Conclusion

 In many cases, statistical uncertainties have become subdominant, putting more emphasis on systematic uncertainties.
-Systematic uncertainties have been reduced markedly with respect to \RunOne.
-Due to precise understanding of detector-related systematic effects, especially those which usually dominate top-quark physics measurements (such as uncertainties in the jet energy scale and $b$-tagging efficiency), the dominant uncertainty in many of these measurements is related to the modelling of top-quark-pair production in MC simulation.
+Systematic uncertainties have been reduced markedly with respect to \RunOne, in particular the precise understanding of detector-related effects has led to a decrease of important systematic uncertainties related to the jet energy scale and the $b$-tagging efficiency.
+The dominant uncertainty in many top-quark physics measurements is now related to the modelling of top-quark-pair production in MC simulation.
 This motivated several of the measurements discussed in this report that have been or will be used to tune such models, further reducing the impact of systematic uncertainties.
-Nevertheless, some of the measurements still suffer from significant statistical uncertainty, especially those involving rare processes, such as four- and three-top-quark production, some of those trying to precisely measure small SM effects, e.g.\ the \ttbar charge asymmetry, and those sensitive to BSM effects, such as predicted in differential cross-section measurements in the tails of kinematic distributions.
+Nevertheless, there are still significant parts of the programme that will benefit from increased statistical power.
+This is the case for analyses involving rare processes, such as four- and three-top-quark production.
+It occurs also in analyses trying to precisely measure small SM effects, e.g.\ the \ttbar charge asymmetry, and for analyses sensitive to BSM effects, such as predicted in differential cross-section measurements in the tails of kinematic distributions.

-While the \RunTwo analyses of top-quark production and properties are not over yet, LHC \RunThr is bringing particle physics to a new energy with $pp$ collisions at 13.6~\TeV.
-Although the new energy increases the \ttbar cross-section by only 11\%, it can have larger effects, for instance increasing the \tttt\ cross-section by 20\%.
-There is no doubt that the higher energy will bring further advances in our understanding of the top quark, and perhaps new physics discoveries.
+While the \RunTwo analyses of top-quark production and properties are not over yet, LHC \RunThr is providing $pp$ collisions at a new record energy of 13.6~\TeV.
+This is particularly beneficial for highly-energetic processes, for instance the \tttt\ cross-section is 20\% higher than at 13~\TeV.
+There is no doubt that the higher energy will bring further advances in our understanding of the top quark, and in our new physics discovery potential.